 - Monitor program performance to assure attainment of objectives.

-- Build strong, collaborative relations with PTA Congresses and NPTA’ Standing and Special Committees to best achieve the common goals and objectives.
+- Build strong, collaborative relations with PTA Congresses and NPTA’ committees and task forces to best achieve the common goals and objectives.

 - Represent the National PTA at industry, cooperating organization, constituent organizations and governmental agency meetings, functions and events.